adarshme/NSE-Stocks-App/README.md

    - Note that some OS's ship with python 2 and python 3 pre-installed.
 In that case replace pip with pip3.

 ### Extra Instructions for Power Users:-
+   - To change default command, say to `get all`, open config.ini, under Settings section, find default option and set it accordingly.
    - To use another parser, say lxml, open config.ini, under Settings section, find the parser option and set it accordingly.
    - To run the program from anywhere, add the line - `alias ShortcutName="path/to/cli.py"` in ~/.bash_aliases and run using `ShortcutName COMMAND`

-*Developed and tested extensively on Ubuntu 16.04 LTS.
+*Developed and tested extensively on Ubuntu 18.04 LTS.
 Some aesthetic features are disabled for windows due to non-compatibility.
 Will update as soon as a solution is found.
-May 5 2018.*
+May 20 2018.*